 Articles must be submitted through the Online Submissions and Peer-Review System (http://mpmpjournal.iaun.ac.ir/contacts?_action=profile).

-All articles published in Journal of Advanced Materials and Processing are open access and freely available online, immediately upon publication.
+All articles published in Journal of Modern Processes in Manufacturing and Production are open access and freely available online, immediately upon publication.
 This is made possible by an article-processing charge (APC) that covers the range of publishing services we provide.
 This includes provision of online tools for editors and authors, article production and hosting, liaison with abstracting and indexing services, and customer services.
 Therefore, publishing an article in the Journal requires review fee, 1,500,000 IR Rial and publication fee, 3,500,000 IR Rial, that will be billed to the corresponding author following the review or acceptance of an article for publication.

 -It should be noted that any payment of Review and Acceptance fees through methods other than the online payment portal of the journal is not acceptable.